 in most leagues does the player maintain his "# of keeper years" + the draft pick lost, regardless of what team he goes to until he is no longer kept and returns to the draft?
 Or when a player is traded do leagues generally assign the new owner the original round the player was drafted as lost draft pick?
 A player's value is only taken from the active team as of the keeper deadline.
 Player value would remain through trades

-Users browsing this forum: ayebatter and 11 guests
+Users browsing this forum: garretterik and 5 guests